 - What is your mental health status?
-This, also, will help determine if a person needs to have medical care or care with a psychiatric professional.
+This also will help determine if a person needs to have care with a psychiatric professional.

-- It is important for the physician and the psychiatric professional to know if there is a co-occuring diagnosis.
+- The physician and the psychiatric professional need to know if there is a co-occurring diagnosis.

 Detoxing at Home

-While detoxing at home is more comfortable, it is very important to have the right atmosphere.
-While detoxing you or a loved one may want to have limits on personal interaction.
-You may also want to choose only people who are going to be supportive of you or your loved one during this time.
-It is important to find a serene and quiet place that is very comfortable.
+If you choose to detox at home, it may be more comfortable, but it is imperative to have the right atmosphere.
+While detoxing from alcohol or drugs, you or a loved one may want to have limits on personal interaction.
+You may also want to choose only people who will be supportive of you or your loved one during this time.
+It is crucial to find a serene and quiet place that is very comfortable.
 The lights you want to be soft and soothing.
 Eating healthy and drinking lots of fluids will also help during your detox.
 If your symptoms get worse, seek medical help right away.

 Good Reasons to Detox From Drugs and Alcohol

-The effects of drugs and alcohol abuse on the body and brain are detrimental.
-Abuse from drugs and alcohol can have negative effects on the heart, liver, and brain.
+The effects of substance abuse and mental health issues on the body and brain are detrimental.
+Abuse of substances can have adverse effects on the heart, liver, and brain.
 Detoxing and getting on a program to help stop the abuse is essential.
-Long term abuse can cause brain damage, as well as damage to many of your vital organs.
+Long-term abuse can cause brain damage, as well as damage to many of your vital organs.

-Some of the reasons that drugs and alcohol cause brain damage are:
+Some of the reasons that addiction cause brain damage is: